Flashow: ‘Raw/ à vif’ by Noémie Soula at Giudecca Art District Venice

 Experiments with biotechnology question and explore the essential meaning of being human.
 How can we design a human body?
 How will science change how we define human species?
 What will the consequences of those practices be?

-Raw / à vif or the unnatural desire to design a human is a project at the crossroad between transhumanism and biology.
-It transports you into possible scenarios of sculpting, coding and farming body parts.
-Exploring three current interwoven biotechnologies, it analyses what their impacts could be in our near future.
+Raw / à vif or the unnatural desire to design a human, is a project at the crossroad between transhumanism and biology.
+It transports you into possible sculpting, coding and farming body parts scenarios.
+Exploring three current interwoven biotechnologies, it analyses what their impacts could be in the near future.

 On Key